DearestDreamWish/Global-Cyber-Warfare-Space/README.md

 + Create an anonymous zero-trust report platform/service for everyone.
 + Have cyber operators, other kind of operators and media professionals to act on every information with no informer disclosure.

 Participate or contribute as you wish.
-Contact by mail invulnerableimmortal@gmail.com if needed.
+Contact by mail invulnerableimmortal@gmail.com if needed or hack my devices.
 ![Logo with background](https://github.com/DearestDreamWish/Global-Cyber-Warfare-Space/blob/main/Company%20logo%20w%20b)
 ![Logo without background](https://github.com/DearestDreamWish/Global-Cyber-Warfare-Space/blob/main/logo%20WO%20B.png)
 Which looks better and for what.
 Give reason.